mongodb/docs/source/reference/mongofiles.rst

 .. option:: --ipv6

-   Enables IPv6 support to allow :program:`mongofiles` to connect to the MongoDB instance using IPv6 connectivity.
+   Enables IPv6 support that allows :program:`mongofiles` to connect to the MongoDB instance using an IPv6 network.
 All MongoDB programs and processes, including :program:`mongofiles`, disable IPv6 support by default.

-TODO copypaste

 .. option:: --username <username>, -u <username>